Buninman/Pong/README.md

 3. The ball never flies 45°.
 Does not get hung up on one path.
 4. All settings in one JS file
 5. The code has become simpler

+⚠ To work, you need an http-server.
+I used Live Server Extension in Visual Studio Code

+---

 ![alt text](images/pong.gif "preview gif")
 <div align="center">New Pong on display 1972🕹</div>